 You might see this if you’re working to a deliver roadmap that’s been decided up front ages ago, and there’s no chance to discuss or check if the things being delivered really are valuable, or which parts of the product are really being used.

 Alternatively, rather than working to an overly rigid roadmap, where you’re not acting on feedback, the other extreme would be indiscriminately acting on all feedback, with no real way of telling of it’s valid or relevant, and making sweeping changes to the product.
-In this case you might have accidentally discovered something really valuable, or a really valuable set of users, but not realise it, through this totally miss your last lifeline, as you thrash around frantically trying to pivot out of a horrible death spiral.
+In this case you might have accidentally discovered something really valuable, or a really valuable set of users, but not realise it, and as a result totally miss your last lifeline, as you thrash around frantically trying to pivot out of a horrible death spiral.

 You need all three – value, quality, and flow